Big City Family Fun

 For an iconic table overlooking the park, make a reservation at Tavern on the Green.
 It features an upscale menu with seasonal offerings, and there a children’s menu with pasta and sliders.

-Locted at 67th and Central Park West.
-Lunch and dinner during the week with brunch and dinner on the weekends.
+Located at 67th and Central Park West.
+Lunch and dinner during the week, with brunch and dinner on the weekends.
 Reservations are a must.

 Le Pain Quotidien

-Serving breakfast, lunch and dinner, grab a quick bite, like bakery items, sandwiches and salads along with drinks at Le Pain Quitidien.
+Serving breakfast, lunch and dinner, grab a quick bite, like bakery items, sandwiches and salads, along with drinks at Le Pain Quotidien.

 Shake Shack

 It’s a place to grab a burger, a shake and an order of fries.
 It even sells wine and beer in the can for parents who need a break.
-The burgers are fresh and made to order but I found lines at all hours.
-So check out its an app.
+The burgers are fresh and made to order, but I found lines at all hours.
+So check out its app.

-Closest location to Central Park: 366 Columbus Circle.
+The closest location to Central Park is 366 Columbus Circle.

 Serendipity 3